 Zero Point (Yumesamdong) is a major attraction in North Sikkim.
-Owing to its offbeat touch and being geographically withdrawn from the hustle and bustle of the crowds, it stands as one of it’s kind of attractions in the entire Northeast.
+It stands as one of its kind of attractions in the entire Northeast owing to its offbeat touch and geographical isolation from the hustle and bustle of the crowds.

 The farthest end in the Northern Sikkim, the place exudes serenity with the stunningly breathtaking visual setup.
 Thus, it wouldn’t be unfair to designate Zero Point a paradise on earth.